RSDO-DS3/RSDO-Text-summarization/src/sumbasic/README.md

 To test the service, try sending a request with the curl command provided in the file `commands.sh`

 # Docker
-`docker build . -t sumbasic -f Dockerfile`
+`docker buildx build --platform linux/amd64 . -t sumbasic -f Dockerfile`

-`docker run --rm -it --name sumbasic -p:8004:8004 sumbasic`
+`docker run --rm --platform linux/amd64 -it --name sumbasic -p:8004:8004 sumbasic`